 Journalists can contact me by email.
 While I will try my best to accommodate your deadline, I cannot always within a day.

-Evaluating Tax Reforms without Elasticities: What Bunching Can Identify
+Evaluating Tax Reforms without Elasticities: What Bunching Can Identify [Link to paper; Link to animated Twitter explainer]

 Abstract